-According to the American Medical Association, more than 4,000 mistakes are made annually during surgery.
-These surgical errors are often called “never” events, as in they never should have occurred.
-These events can include leaving surgical instruments behind in the patient, performing a wrong procedure, operating upon a wrong surgical site, or performing surgery on the wrong patient.
+According to the American Medical Association, more than 4,000 surgical mistakes are made every year.
+These surgical errors are often called “never” events, meaning they never should have occurred.
+These events can include leading surgical instruments behind inside the patient, performing the wrong procedure, operating upon a wrong surgical site, or performing surgery on the wrong patient.
 While most of the time the injury suffered as a result of these mistakes is temporary, there are occasions when a patient is left with permanent damage.
-In any case, these events are unacceptable.
+In any case, these surgical errors are unacceptable.

 Most adverse hospital events take place during surgery, and the most frequent surgical errors include: